bookchainio/steem-whitepaper/SteemWhitePaper.md

 Steem recognizes that the value of all user contributions (posts and votes) is greater than the sum of the parts.
 A single comment is worth next to nothing, but millions of curated posts is worth many millions (or possibly even billions) of dollars.
 A single vote provides little curation value, but billions of votes is very effective curation.
 Content without curation is of limited value.
 Given all the content of the Internet minus the links between it, Google would struggle to produce useful search results.
 It is the links between information that give it significant value.

 Because everyone benefits, everyone should pay.
 In other words, no individual user should be expected to pay for anything, but instead should be paid for everything they do that brings value to Steem.
-All we need to do is ascertain which user contributions bring a social network value and which ones don’t.
+All we need to do is ascertain which user contributions bring a social network value and which ones don't.

 Collectively Reddit users vote 220 times per second and make 23 posts per second.
-Reddit is valued between $500 million[^21] and $4 billion[^22] which means that each and every upvote and post is worth between $0.06 and $0.50 assuming the value of Reddit is mostly within the past year’s worth of activity.
+Reddit is valued between $500 million[^21] and $4 billion[^22] which means that each and every upvote and post is worth between $0.06 and $0.50 assuming the value of Reddit is mostly within the past year's worth of activity.
 One could argue that most of the value of Reddit is the near-real-time discussions that have occurred within the past week which would dramatically increase the value of new activity.
 People go where people are today, not where people were last year.

 ## No Micropayments, Tips Optional

 Existing attempts at integrating a cryptocurrency into a social media platform have focused on enabling users to pay one another.
 Many services have attempted to introduce tipping.
 The theory is that if we make tipping simple enough then more people will do it.
-Other services attempt to get people to pay to promote or boost their content’s ranking.
+Other services attempt to get people to pay to promote or boost their content's ranking.
 Still others attempt to build small prediction markets on how many tips an article will receive.

 All of these approaches boil down to micropayments.
 They differ only in who is making the payment.
 They all suffer from insufficient engagement of people making the micropayments.
-In the search for incentivised content production entrepreneurs have been so focused on who should pay that they missed the obvious reality: everyone benefits from everyone’s actions so everyone should pay or no one should pay, depending on how you look at it.
+In the search for incentivised content production entrepreneurs have been so focused on who should pay that they missed the obvious reality: everyone benefits from everyone's actions so everyone should pay or no one should pay, depending on how you look at it.

 Steem bypasses micropayments completely because when a user upvotes a post it is the community that pays the bill.
 The same amount of money will be spent whether the user upvotes a post or not and the funds will not come from the voter.

 The mental energy associated with making an economic decision becomes a barrier to participation for most people.

 > *We already face a multitude of choices everyday with regards to what to access online in this digital era of the information explosion, and every additional decision that we must make simply adds on to the uncertainty and anxiety we face.
 Micropayment supporters believe that a simplified implementation can minimize the intrusiveness of micropayments and improve user experience, but their argument only creates double standards for the decision making process \[2\].
 A transaction cannot simultaneously be worth enough to warrant a decision and worth so little that the decision is automatic. **The only transactions that users can approve without thought are ones that cost them nothing**, thus any micro-transaction of positive value will incur mental costs through its requiring a decision.
 Furthermore, mental transaction costs actually rise below a certain threshold value, a phenomenon that places micropayments at an even greater disadvantage.
-For instance, it is easy to think that a copy of today’s newspapers costs $1, but readers face much more difficulty and anxiety in deciding on the value of each article or word.
+For instance, it is easy to think that a copy of today's newspapers costs $1, but readers face much more difficulty and anxiety in deciding on the value of each article or word.
 Such a dilemma will only be replicated and exacerbated if all online content were to be broken down into their components and individually valued within a micropayment system.*
 > *- Micropayments: A Viable Business Model [^23]*

 Under Steem, micropayments are paid to content producer, but those who vote for the content do not pay.
 Instead, the cost of the reward is paid for via new tokens.
 Someone can join the system, vote to pay someone, and then exit the system with more money than they started with (assuming the market valuation of the Steem system remained constant).
 In other words, the micropayment solution provided by Steem provides a user-experience similar to many widely used websites that have user-moderated content.